 All you care to eat at Pitman and ILLC Dining Halls: Meal plan dollars go towards unlimited access to eat as much or little as you like at Pitman Dining Hall or the ILLC Dining Hall.
 Your OneCard grants you access to the Pitman and ILLC Dining Halls.

 $400 to spend at other retailers on campus: You also get $400 to spend at campus eateries like the Hub Café or participating food retailers including Balzac's, Oakham Café and Ram in the Rye.
 Purchases are deducted from your flex dollar account in a declining balance.

-Residence students living at the ILLC or Pitman Hall are automatically enrolled in the 7-day meal plan.
+Residence students living in the 3 residences are automatically enrolled in the 7-day meal plan.
 If you are living in apartment-style units at Pitman Hall, you can also choose the 5-day meal plan to supplement your own cooking.